mlz-ictrl/nicos/doc/source/services/watchdog.rst

    The time, in seconds, which the watchdog waits after a condition becomes true until a warning is emitted.
 If the condition becomes false again during the gracetime, no warning is emitted.
 The default gracetime is 5 seconds.

+**precondition**
+   If present, this condition must be fullfiled for at least ``precondtime``, before condition will trigger.
+Default is no precondition.

+**precondtime**
+   The time a precondition must be fulfilled.
+Default is 5 seconds.

 **message**
    The message that should be emitted when a warning is generated from the